Linking dynamical heterogeneity to static amorphous order: Introduction

-The glass transition is a ubiquitous phenomenon in nature, yet its microscopic description has eluded scientists for many decades.
-Any such description must incorporate the most salient and astonishing characteristic of glass-forming liquids; namely, the shear viscosity and the structural relaxation time grow by many orders of magnitude when the liquid is cooled over a modest range of temperatures.
-This omnipresent dynamical slowdown has led to searches for a universal description of glass-forming liquids, with associated diverging length scales underlying the enormous growth in relaxation time.
+Despite the widespread use of glasses, a microscopic understanding of their formation remains elusive.
+Any such description must incorporate the most salient characteristics of glass formation: the shear viscosity and the structural relaxation time grow by many orders of magnitude when cooling a liquid over a modest range of temperatures, without any obvious structural change.
+The ubiquity of glass formation has led to a search for a universal description of the process, often invoking an underlying diverging length scale that accompanies the marked growth in relaxation time.
+Finding evidence for such length scale in traditional observables has proved difficult~\cite{ENG91,SK00,KT08,BB11}, and the challenge has spurred the search for an even richer set of observables.
+Two main families of attempts at identifying a growing length scale have been pursued: one focusing on dynamics and another focusing on statics.

-However, finding evidence for growing length scales in the traditional observables has proved challenging \cite{Ernstetal,SantenKrauth}.
-The paucity of signatures has spurred the search for more elaborate observables to describe the slowdown preceding the glass transition~\cite{Kauzmann,AG,KTW,PointSetBB,PointSetMS,KurchanLevine,Tanaka1,Mosayebi,KobBerthier,FS,DWR,XSA}.
-In particular, there has been significant progress in identifying a growing dynamic length, culminating in the observation of spatially correlated motion of particles at a characteristic scale.
-This behavior is referred to as dynamical heterogeneity and the length scale over which collective motions occur grows as temperature is lowered~\cite{Ediger, DHbook}.
+On the dynamical side, there has been significant progress identifying a growing length, culminating in the characterization of spatially correlated particle motion on a characteristic scale~\cite{AG65,Ediger00, BBBCS11}.
+This dynamical heterogeneity corresponds to the system transiently fragmenting into regions with high and low mobility, before homogenizing anew over long timescales.
+The average size of these dynamically heterogeneous domains, $\xi_{\rm dyn}$, clearly grows as temperature is lowered~\cite{Ediger00,GSSG01,LSSNG02,LSSG03,VG04,KDS10,FS10,FZS11,BBBCS11,FS13,FSS14,ABMBBLLTWL16}.

-In this paper we formulate a coarse-grained field whose two-point correlation length captures the typical size of these heterogeneous patches.
-We begin by setting up the formalism of this coarse-grained dynamic overlap field and present numerical evidence displaying a growing two-point correlation length.

-To motivate the formalism, let us first sketch the physics of glass-forming liquids~\cite{BBreview1}.
-When a liquid is sufficiently cooled, each constituent particle is caged by its neighbors and vibrates around its itinerant center.
-In particular, on short time scales, an initial configuration and its time-evolved configuration look similar almost everywhere.
-This similarity eventually gets lost on sufficiently long time scales as the liquid explores its phase space.
-This crossover from similarity to dissimilarity defines a relaxation time, $\tau_{\alpha}$.
-Furthermore, the observation of dynamical heterogeneity teaches us that, at this time scale, the system fragments into two kinds of regions: regions where cooperative rearrangements have erased the similarity to the initial configuration and regions where the similarity has been kept.
-The typical size of these regions defines a dynamic length, $\xi_{\rm DH}$.